Cookies-Stats/AO3_Fandom_Stats/README.md

 # AO3_Fandom_Scrape
 ## Python scripts for scraping data from the AO3 (archiveofourown.org).

-This is very much a work in progress as I am still learning Python; some bits of coding are slightly cobbled together and may be less efficient than they could be, and there are some changes I have to make to improve use.
+This is very much a work in progress as I am still learning Python; some bits of coding are slightly cobbled together and may be less efficient than they could be, I've left some print() components in that could be improved but were added in to confirm the code worked, and there are some changes I have to make to improve use.
+I do not have a timeline for this as this is just a bit of fun.
 I have tested quite thoroughly, but errors always have a way of happening even with the best testing.

 ### Note on AO3's TOS for Web-scraping
 Per their post: 'Selective data dump for fan statisticians' on the 21st March 2021